 - Let them sit in the jar at room temperature for 2-4 days.

-- Be sure to stir them twice a day to allow seeds to separate from the pulp.
+- Be sure to stir them twice a day to allow the seeds to separate from the pulp.

 - Don’t skip this fermentation process.
-It’s vital to destroying seed borne diseases and in removing the pulp covering from the seed.
+It’s vital to destroying seed-borne diseases and in removing the pulp covering from the seed.

 - The seeds that are viable will sink to the bottom.